eufsa/eufs_sim/README.md

 To run the different simulation configurations:

-* `roslaunch eufsa_gazebo eufsa.launch` - complete simulation with empty world
+* `roslaunch eufs_gazebo eufs.launch` - complete simulation with empty world
-* `roslaunch eufsa_gazebo small_track.launch` - complete simulation with a very small arteficial track.
+* `roslaunch eufs_gazebo small_track.launch` - complete simulation with a very small arteficial track.
 Closed loop.
-* `roslaunch eufsa_gazebo big_track.launch` - complete simulation with an a big artifically made track.
+* `roslaunch eufs_gazebo big_track.launch` - complete simulation with an a big artifically made track.
 Closed loop.
-* `roslaunch eufsa_gazebo sprint17.launch` - complete simulation of the FSUK 2017 track.
+* `roslaunch eufs_gazebo sprint17.launch` - complete simulation of the FSUK 2017 track.
 Note: quite resource heavy.
-* `roslaunch eufsa_gazebo acceleration.launch` - complete simulation of an acceleration event as detailed by FSG.
+* `roslaunch eufs_gazebo acceleration.launch` - complete simulation of an acceleration event as detailed by FSG.
-* `roslaunch eufsa_gazebo skidpad.launch` - complete simulation of an skidpad event as detailed by FSG.
+* `roslaunch eufs_gazebo skidpad.launch` - complete simulation of an skidpad event as detailed by FSG.

 An easy way to control the car is via

-`roslaunch eufsa_description rqt_robot_steering.launch `
+`roslaunch eufs_description rqt_robot_steering.launch `

 ### 4. Additional sensors <a name="sensors"></a>
 Additional sensors for testing are avilable via the `ros-kinetic-robotnik-sensor` package.
-Some of them are already defined in `eufsa_description/robots/eufsa.urdf.xarco`.
+Some of them are already defined in `eufs_description/robots/eufs.urdf.xarco`.
 You can simply commment them in and attach them appropriately to the car.

 **Sensor suit of the car by default:**